jow-/ucode/README.md

 Returns a new array containing the copied elements, if any.

-Returns `null` is the given source argument is not an array value.
+Returns `null` if the given source argument is not an array value.

 ```javascript
 slice([1, 2, 3])          // [1, 2, 3]